AndreasKing-Goks/ast-sac/README.md

 ---

-##  Ship in Transit Simulator
+##  Improved Ship in Transit Simulator

 The **ship-in-transit-simulator** is a modular Python-based simulation framework for modeling and running transit scenarios of a marine vessel.
 It includes ship dynamics, machinery system behaviors, navigation logic, and environmental effects.

-This simulator is developed by Børge Rokseth (**borge.rokseth@ntnu.no**).
+This simulator is developed based on Ship in Transit Simulator created by Børge Rokseth (**borge.rokseth@ntnu.no**).
 Original simulator can be found at: https://github.com/BorgeRokseth/ship_in_transit_simulator.git

 ### Ship Dynamics